fruitsamples/AdvancedTableViewCells/ReadMe.txt

 Build Requirements
 ------------------
-iOS 4.0 SDK
+iOS 4.2 SDK

 Runtime Requirements
 --------------------
-iPhone OS 3.2 or later
+iOS 3.2 SDK or later

 Using the Sample